 In order to graduate with an MA in Geography at Hunter College, students must have a cumulative GPA of at least 3.0.
 Any student whose cumulative GPA is below 3.0 at the end of a semester is considered “on probation.”
 Students on probation are expected to initiate a meeting with their academic adviser, and the graduate adviser, to discuss strategies to raise the student’s GPA.
 It is the student's responsibility to initiate this discussion.

-If a student’s cumulative GPA is below 3.0 at the end a semester a second time (whether or not the semesters were consecutive), the academic adviser and the graduate adviser may remove a student from the program.
+If a student’s cumulative GPA is still below 3.0 after the semester of probation, the academic adviser and the graduate adviser may remove a student from the program.
 Such a decision is not taken lightly, and is taken only if the academic and graduate advisers agree that the student is unlikely to be able to successfully complete the requirements for the MA degree.

 Policy for choosing an adviser and a committee

-All Masters degree students, regardless of whether they choose the thesis or exam option, must have both an academic advisor and a committee.
-The committee consists of the academic advisor and at least one other member.
+All Master’s degree students, regardless of whether they choose the thesis or exam option, must have a graduate committee consisting of an academic/major advisor and at least one other member.
 The role of the committee for thesis option students is to guide students through their course work and thesis research.
-The role of the committee for exam-option students is to guide students through their course work and their research paper, and to administer their exam.
+The role of the committee for exam-option students is to guide students through their course work and their research papers, and to administer their exams.
 The committee should have expertise related to the student’s research interests.
 The role of the department's graduate adviser, which is different than the student’s academic adviser, is to ensure that students are meeting their requirements and milestones in a timely fashion, to enter permissions for classes, and to help students with other bureaucratic issues.

 The academic adviser must be a full time faculty member of the Hunter College Department of Geography.
 The second member (and any additional members) must have a Ph.D. in an appropriate field, and considered an expert in an area relevant to the student’s area of concentration.
 This may include full time as well as adjunct faculty of our department, faculty of other departments or institutions, or persons employed in the public or private sector.
-It is recommended that a student identify an academic adviser as early as possible in their career here, and consult with her/him on which courses to take, and on what research topics to pursue.
+Students are required to identify an academic advisor before the end of their second semesters (or 20th credits, whichever is earlier) in the program and consult with her/him on which courses to take, and on what research topics to pursue.
 Students are also encouraged to choose committee members as early as possible during their career so that the committee can help shape the student’s academic experience as much as possible.

 Guidance in choosing a research topic, an adviser and a committee